urban233/pymol-open-source-windows-build/README.md

     .\.venv\Scripts\python.exe .\run_automation.py build-wheel
     ```

 3. After the build process completes, you can find the generated wheel file in the `dist` folder located in the project root.
+(Until now the wheel file has a wrong filename containing _none_ and _any_ but is only for **Windows x64**.)

 Feel free to contribute or test the files as needed.